more-cars/frontend/README.md

 Running the app with `npm start` will start it with a production-like configuration.
 When developing and debugging the app it is recommended to use the command `npm run local:app:start` instead.
 This will activate a file watcher which listens to all modules that are used by the app.
-Whenever one of them is changed the app will automatically be restarted with those changes.
+Whenever one of them is updated the app will automatically restart to reflect those changes.
 The script also activates a CSS watcher.
-It will regenerate the css files whenever the styling changes in any of the templates.
+It will regenerate the CSS files when styling changes are made in the templates.

+Both start scripts make the application available at `localhost:4000` or `127.0.0.1:4000`.
+For better readability and easier handling within the different tools the app should be given a proper domain name.
+This can be achieved by manually adding the necessary information to the `/etc/hosts/` file or by running `npm run local:hosts:add` (requires sudo privileges).
+This will make the app available under the domain name `frontend.more-cars.internal`.

 ## Deployment To Production Environment